-NEW CUMBERLAND ADDS MILITARY BANNERS - NewsBreak
+New Cumberland adds military banners - NewsBreak

-The city of New Cumberland recently installed thirty military banners along River Avenue to honor local servicemen, past and present.
+The city of New Cumberland recently installed 30 military banners along River Avenue to honor local servicemen, past and present.
 The banners were hung in time for the city’s Fall River Fest and will eventually be moved to decorate the main road through town once approval has been obtained from the power company.
-An additional eighteen banners are now being printed and will hopefully be put up before Veterans’ Day in November.
+An additional 18 banners are now being printed and hopefully will be put up before Veterans Day in November.
 All the banners will be taken down and stored for the winter to protect them from the elements.
-The banner committee plans to display the banners from Memorial Day through Veterans’ Day each year.
-Anyone who would like to purchase a banner is asked to pick up an order form at the New Cumberland City Building, the Swaney Library, or the New Cumberland VFW.
-The cost of the banners is $125.00.
+The banner committee plans to display the banners from Memorial Day through Veterans Day each year.
+Anyone who would like to purchase a banner is asked to pick up an order form at the New Cumberland City Building, the Swaney Library or the New Cumberland VFW.
+The cost of the banners is $125.
 A copy of the service person’s DD-214 is required when placing an order for a banner.
-A special thanks goes to the volunteers who braved the rain and cold to hang the banners in time for the city’s festival.
-Shown in the photo (from left) George Hines, Will White, Howard Vulgamore.
-(Submitted photo)www.reviewonline.com
+A project spokesperson thanked volunteers who braved the rain and cold to hang the banners in time for the city’s festival.
+From left are George Hines, Will White and Howard Vulgamore.www.weirtondailytimes.com

 Comments / 0